Ever wondered whether you could make money from YouTube?

-- What sort of YouTube video makes money?
+- Make money from YouTube: What sort of YouTube video makes money?

 - A step-by-step guide on how to make money from YouTube